How to avoid "killer" financing instruments

 The Good, the Bad and the Ugly: How to avoid the wrong financing instruments

-As a social entrepreneur, looking for capital to scale and not knowing which the “killer” financing instruments are is like risking unwanted bullets in one's chest.
+As an impact entrepreneur, looking for capital to scale and not knowing which the “killer” financing instruments are is like risking unwanted bullets in one's chest.
 To avoid the “valley of death”, there are more questions to ask than just where to find the closest source of water.
-Here is a short guide through the prairie, with some do’s and dont's for relative greenhorns in social finance.
+Here is a short guide through the prairie, with some do’s and dont's for relative greenhorns in impact finance.

 What is a “killer” financing instrument?

 “A „killer” financing instrument kills an impact enterprise’s growth and/or seriously threatens the impact on a scaling journey.”